vsdifficult/Ratnik/README.md

 # Ratnik

 !
 I not urge you to use this instrument.
-This model was made for general purposes
+This model was made for general purposes!